Kvtulder/Programmeer-project/PROCESS.md

 Tried to implement MPAndroidChart.
 It is pretty easy to work with, so i decided to use this library.
 Stuggled a bit with implementing the stateviewpageradaptor, but it works now

+## day 5

+Thought about how to implement some functionality of my app: how to categorise incoming money.
+I've decided to make two options: general income and category income.
+Category income can be usefull when you pay for all your friends in a restaurant and they pay you back later.
+If you could only could choose general income, the app would show you've spent a lot of money on restaurants, while you have spent a lot less in reality.

+## day 6

+Did some research in how to select the CSV file.
+It would be easy if you can integrate it with google drive, so you can download the file on your computer, and immediately open it in the app.
+The android action_get_content seems to support this.

+## day 7

+Implented the csv selector dialog.
+It works perfect, no need to change it.